ICJIA/icjia-tvpp/site/content/pages/4.resources/index.md

 ---
 title: Resources
 template: page
+add_overlay: false
 is_hidden: false
 add_dropcap: false
 fieldset: default
 id: 3eb20940-a3eb-4f44-ac36-4dcd474fe243
 ---
-The Targeted Violence Prevention Program leverages existing resources that can benefit individuals and organizations seeking to build and sustain community-level programs to prevent ideologically inspired targeted violence.
+The Targeted Violence Prevention Program leverages existing resources that can benefit individuals and organizations seeking to build and sustain community-level programs to prevent all forms of targeted violence.
 Institutions, organizations, and websites that may be useful to TVPP and to our community partners will be shared here.